dstufft/personal-peps/remove-external-hosting.rst

 There are a number of common confusion/pain points with this system that I have witnessed:

-* Users unaware what the ``/simple/`` page is at all or how an installer locates installable files at all.
+* Users unaware what the simple installer api is at all or how an installer locates installable files at all.
-* Users unaware that even if the ``/simple/`` page links to a file, if it does not include a ``#md5=...`` fragment that it will be counted as unsafe.
+* Users unaware that even if the simple api links to a file, if it does not include a ``#md5=...`` fragment that it will be counted as unsafe.
-* Users unaware that an installer can look at pages linked from the ``/simple/`` page to determine additional links, or that any links found in this fashion are considered unsafe.
+* Users unaware that an installer can look at pages linked from the simple api to determine additional links, or that any links found in this fashion are considered unsafe.
 * Users are unaware and often surprised that PyPI supports hosting your files someplace other than PyPI at all.